Human Resource Management

 Developing global human resources

-The Toyobo group implements “Short-term Overseas Business Training” in which around 10 employees in two separate groups from Japan are sent overseas for training each year (first and second half of the year).
-This motivates younger and mid-career employees to participate in Toyobo's global business, and also represents a major opportunity for them to further their careers.
+Toyobo implements “Short-term Overseas Business Training” in which around 10 employees in two separate groups from Japan are sent overseas for training each year (first and second half of the year).
+This motivates younger and mid-career employees to participate in Toyobo’s global business, and also represents a major opportunity for them to further their careers.

 Employee engagement